The PMC-80

 The System-80

-This is a later model than the PMC-80 (notice the arrow keys)
+This is a later model than the original PMC-80 (notice the arrow keys)

 Photograph courtesy Terry Stewart

-Sales of the System 80 and Video Genie were unaffected by the United States court decision and continued for several years.
-Many of the incompatibility problems, such as the missing arrow keys, were fixed by subsequent versions.
+The System 80 and Video Genie continued to be sold outside of the United States for several years.
+Many of the incompatibility problems (such as the missing arrow keys) were fixed by subsequent versions.
 The System 80 is an interesting subject on its own and the best source for information is Terry Stewart’s excellent Tribute to Dick Smith’s System 80.